larsgimse/arduino/fix/readme.md

-Some code to use in education with error.
+Some code to use in education with errors.
 Students had to fix code.